-This is a follow up leaflet to your recent telephone consultation with the fracture care team explaining the ongoing management of your injury.
+This is a follow-up leaflet to your recent telephone consultation with the fracture care team explaining the ongoing management of your injury.
 Your case has been reviewed by an Orthopaedic Consultant (Bone Specialist) and a Physiotherapist.

-You have sustained a soft tissue injury to your ankle.
+You have sustained a fracture to your ankle.